JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-strings-from-c.md

 </div>

 First of all, we need to have a native pointer to pass to the C function.
-We use `usePinned` extension function to temporarily pin the native memory address of the byte array.
+We use the `usePinned` extension function to temporarily pin the native memory address of the byte array.
 The C function fills in the byte array with the data.
 We use another extension